viboverse/functional-programming-jamk/materials/01-course-introducton.md

 ## **Introduction**
 Welcome to Functional Programming course.
 Goal is to learn principles of functional programming and learn to write code using *Elixir* language.
-We use Microsoftin Visual Studio Code as source code editor, and rest of the tools are included in Elixir installation.
+We use Microsoft Visual Studio Code as source code editor, and rest of the tools are included in Erlang/Elixir installation.

 Course code: TTOW0410
 Extent: 6 credits